ChrisPritchard/FSH/README.md

 An expression can return either a value or a string array.
 If the latter, than it will be concatenated with line breaks for output printing.
 Otherwise it is converted to a string.

+### Loading or composing code

+There is a special code expression, `(*)`.
+When This token is parsed, it treats the *piped value as code*.

+For example, say you ran this line:

+	echo printfn "hello world from FSH!" >> greeter.fs

+You could then read and evaluate this file using:

+	cat greeter.fs |> (*)

+Resulting in the output "hello world from FSH!" being printed to the console.
+Likewise, you could compose without a file, like:

+	echo printfn "FSH says Hello World" |> (*)

+To get "FSH says Hello World!" printed to the console.

 ### Interactions and 'it'

 By default, FSI will evaluate an interaction and return `unit` if successful.